 Industrial & Manufacturing Facilities

-• Environmental Monitoring – monitoring of temperature and humidity to protect sensitive equipment, as well as detect hazards like gas leaks or chemical spills in real time.
+- Environmental Monitoring – monitoring of temperature and humidity to protect sensitive equipment, as well as detect hazards like gas leaks or chemical spills in real time.
+For businesses managing logistics, fridge and freezer monitoring is vital for disaster recovery to prevent the loss of perishable stock.

 Healthcare Facilities